michelcrypt4d4mus/clown_sort/README.md

 A related command line option is `--manual-fallback` which will popup a window only when the file is an image and has not matched any of the configured sorting rules.

-To use this feature you must install the optional `PySimpleGUI` package which can be accomplished like this:
+To use this feature you must install the optional `FreeSimpleGUI` package which can be accomplished like this:
 ```sh
 pipx install clown_sort[gui]
 ```